 Wire/tip space assemblies separately bagged and labeled for each band.
 Wires and tip spacers are pre-measured and assembled, ready for installation on the hexagonal frame.
-The wire is pvc insulated #14 168 strand Flex weave.
+The wire is pvc insulated #14 gauge stranded copper.

 Seven Kevlar/Dacron covered support cords (all the same size) with stainless steel end hooks installed and one smaller intermediate cord with clamps.
 Clamps for securing the hooks to the spreader arms are included.